Esquites is a tasty corn salad topped with chili and cotija cheese. It’s incredibly delicious, easy to whip up, and makes a perfect side!

 How to Make Esquites

-SAUCE.
-In a small bowl, combine mayo, crema, garlic salt, and lime juice.
+- SAUCE.
+In a small bowl, stir mayo, crema, garlic salt, and lime juice.
 Set aside.

-Bring back to a simmer and cook for about 4-5 minutes or until the corn is cooked through.
-Drain water and return the corn kernels to the skillet and cook until a few pieces are a little browned/charred.
+- CORN.
+Boil corn in a pot of water.
+Drain.
+Return the corn kernels to the skillet and cook until a few pieces are a little browned/charred.

-MIX + SERVE.
+- SERVE.
 Add butter and the mayo-crema mixture and cook until combined.
 Divide into cups and top with cotija, chili powder, and fresh cilantro.
 Serve warm.
+It can be chilled based on preference.

 Variations

-Since this esquites recipe is served in a cup you can play around with the ingredients a little more than you can when you’re serving Elote.
+Since this esquites recipe is served in a cup you can play around with the ingredients a little more.
+Add flavor with any of the following:

 - diced avocado